Use image views

 4. Click Collapse to collapse the tool.

-Your image remains in the last rotated position.
+The image remains in its last rotated position.

-When connected to an oriented imagery layer as the analysis layer, the oriented imagery widget will be visible in the Focus Panel.
+When connected to an oriented imagery layer as the analysis layer, the oriented imagery widget is visible in the Focus Panel.
 This widget provides tools used to identify locations in the Map Panel and an imagery viewer for exploring available oriented images that depict the area of interest.
 Panning and zooming the image dynamically illustrates the camera's field of view on the map.
-For more information on using the oriented imagery widget, see using the oriented imagery in a web map.
+For more information about the oriented imagery widget, see Work with the oriented imagery viewer.